VU-DETAIL/vu-detail.github.io/index.md

 ## [**Home**](./) | [People](./people) | [Research](./research) | [Publication](./publication) | [About](./about)

 # News
-* [02/2020] Paper on approximate computation reuse is accepted to GLSVLSI Special Session!
+* [02/2020] Paper on energy-efficient deep learning on GPU accepted to GLSVLSI 2020!
+* [02/2020] Paper on circuit variability-induced error modeling accepted to DAC 2020!
-* [02/2020] Two paper on approximate computing and fuzz testing accepted to DAC 2020!
+* [02/2020] Paper on industrial control system (ICS) security vulnerability accepted to DAC 2020!
-* [01/2020] One paper is accepted to SELSE 2020 workshop at Stanford University!
+* [01/2020] Paper on voltage scaling-induced error modeling accepted to SELSE 2020!
 * [01/2020] Xun Jiao is appointed as an Associate Editor of ACM SIGDA Newsletter.
 * [12/2019] Paper on software vulnerability detection is accepted in IEEE Transactions on Software Engineering (TSE)!
 * [12/2019] Paper on fuzz testing is accepted in IEEE Transactions on Dependable and Secure Computing (TDSC)!